-Just 18 kilometres south-east of Adelaide, Stirling is a stylish garden village with a flourishing food scene and fabulous shopping for fashion, plants, collectibles, jewellery, homewares, art and books at the unique shops and bustling monthly market.
+Just 18 kilometres south-east of Adelaide, the stylish garden village of Stirling has a flourishing food scene and fabulous shopping for fashion, plants, collectibles, jewellery, homewares, art and books at the unique shops and bustling monthly market.

 Settled in 1854, Stirling has some of the state’s most beautiful homes.
 Initially the site of orchards and market gardens, the late 19th century saw the town become popular with Adelaide’s wealthy residents who built summer houses.

 The leafy main street is lined with cafés, restaurants and shops.